·

 Approaching Alcatraz Island

 A must on any San Francisco itinerary, the infamous prison-turned-museum and National Park was originally built in the mid-19th century as a lighthouse and military fortification.
-Surrounded by the chilly waters of the San Francisco Bay, the island, located about 1.25 miles (two kilometers) offshore, served as a prison from 1934 to 1963.
+Surrounded by the chilly waters of San Francisco Bay, the island, about 1.25 miles (2 kilometers) offshore, served as a prison from 1934 to 1963.

-Book tickets well in advance to avoid the disappointment of not standing in a cell or learning about a day in the life of former inmates such as Al “Scarface” Capone, George “Machine Gun” Kelly, and Robert Stroud, aka the “Birdman of Alcatraz.”
+Book tickets and tours well in advance to avoid the disappointment of not getting to stand in a cell or learn about a day in the life of former inmates such as Al “Scarface” Capone, George “Machine Gun” Kelly, and Robert Stroud, aka the “Birdman of Alcatraz.”

-Night tours are also available, adding a spooky element to the experience.
+Night tours are cool, especially for kids, as they add a spooky element to the experience.

-More than just transportation, these rolling landmarks offer a nostalgic ride with amazing city views.
+More than just transportation, these rolling national landmarks have been around since 1873, offering a nostalgic ride with amazing city views.

 There are three active cable car lines in San Francisco: the Powell-Hyde, Powell-Mason, and California Street.